 “Lift your eyes and look to the heavens: Who created all these?
 He who brings out the starry host one by one, and calls them each by name.
 Because of his great power and mighty strength, not one of them is missing.
 Why do you say, O Jacob, and complain, O Israel, ‘My way is hidden from the LORD, my cause is disregarded by my God?’

 “Do you not know?
 Have you not heard?
 The LORD is the everlasting God, the Creator of the ends of the earth.
 He will not grow tired or weary, and his understanding no one can fathom.
 He gives strength to the weary and increases the power of the weak.

 “Even youths grow tired and weary, and young men stumble and fall; but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint“ (Isaiah 40:26-31).

-The above article is written by Linda W. Rooks and comes from the excellent book, Broken Heart on Hold: Surviving Separation, published by Life Journey.
+This article is written by Linda W. Rooks and comes from the book, Broken Heart on Hold: Surviving Separation, published by Life Journey.
 As Linda writes about this book, “Broken Heart on Hold is meant to be a friend to walk beside you through the labyrinths of your confusion and pain.
 It is not a quick fix or a prescription for how to solve your problems.
-It is intended to be a daily companion in your crisis.
-It is not a book to be picked up and read through once and then set on the shelf.
-Rather, I suggest you read one selection each day and let the devotional thoughts sink into your heart and mind.
+It is intended to be a daily companion in your crisis. …Read one selection each day and let the devotional thoughts sink into your heart and mind.
 Mull it over.
 Chew it up.
 Then the following day go on to the next.”